 Welcome to my personal website!

-Here you will find a selection of research highlights and some personal information you might need.
+Here you can find a selection of research highlights and some personal information you might find useful.

 Current position